Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Challenge-Based Achievements

-There is one achievement for each challenge.
+There is one achievement for completing each challenge.
 Thus, there are 45 challenge-based achievements.

-### Other Achievements
+### Total

-The following achievements from the original game are retained:

-- Digging the grave in the Dark Room that normally unlocks The Forgotten.
+There are 1086 + 45 = 1131 achievements in total.

 <br>